wujekbizon/nextjs-blog/data/welcome-in-2023-year-of-AI.md

 ![What's GPT3 ? ](whatsGPT3.png)

-As you can see we do have full, definition answer and we also know what GPT 3 is all about.
+As you can see we do have full, definition answer, and we also know what GPT 3 is all about.

 # 3. Jarvis Chat Bot - The Creation.

-To creating this chat bot I'll use my favorite Tech Stack: Next.js/React and Typescript.
-This time I'll not guide you step by step , but instead I'll give you the content of each and every file and do the explanation as we progress.
+To creating this chatbot I'll use my favorite Tech Stack: Next.js/React and Typescript.
+This time I'll not guide you step by step, but instead I'll give you the content of each and every file and do the explanation as we progress.
 Ok, so let's begin.

 Like I mentioned before, I'll create Nexj.js app with Typescript.